What is cryptocurrency? A beginner's guide to crypto

 When you purchase cryptocurrency, it's stored in a cryptographic wallet and this is what you use to make purchases – we'll get into what you can buy with crypto a little later.

 If you pay for something with crypto, it's transferred directly to the seller's wallet.
-This transaction, and every single one like it using crypto, is stored on the blockchain.
+This transaction is stored on the blockchain.
 Each one of the computers in the blockchain shares and validates that information, which is visible to everyone.

 What are the different types of cryptocurrencies?

-Since the explosion of Bitcoin, the crypto economy has become a whole world in and of itself.
-Bitcoin is kind of like the big bang in that way.
+Since the explosion of Bitcoin, the crypto economy has become a much larger world.

 Bitcoin was followed by Litecoin, then Namecoin, then Peercoin, then Dogecoin and now there are anywhere between 9,000 and 23,000 cryptocurrencies.